IETF-OPSAWG-WG/draft-ietf-opsawg-mud-acceptable-urls/opsawg-mud-acceptable-urls.md

 http://example.com/hello/there/revision2.json.

-Once the new MUD file is accepted, then it becomes the new "root" MUD file, and any subsequent updates must be relative to the MUD-URL in that file.
+Once the new MUD file is accepted, then it becomes the new "root" MUD file, and any subsequent updates must be relative to the MUD-URL in this new file.
 This process allows a manufacturer to rework their file structure, to change web server hostnames (such as  when there is an acquisition or merger), etc. so long as they retain the old structure long enough for all devices to upgrade at least once.

+(XXX: how should the trust anchor for the signature be updated when	there is Merger&Acquisition)

 # Privacy Considerations